Skip to main content

 DESCRIPTION:

 This package tracks the effective DM wind velocity for a lab on Earth, including the annual effects from the Earth's orbit around the Sun.
-The parameters for the Earth-Sun system are taken from Lewin & Smith (1996), with updated values for the Local Standard of Rest (LSR) taken from arXiv:2105.00599.
+The parameters for the Earth-Sun system are taken from Lewin & Smith (1996), but with the corrected elliptical terms of arXiv:1312.1355.
+Updated values for the Local Standard of Rest (LSR) are taken from arXiv:2105.00599.
 This notebook uses the astropy package to convert galactic coordinates to ICRS, so that the location of the DM wind source on the sky can be expressed using right ascension (RA) and declination.
 Given a location on Earth, the package can also find the altitude and azimuth angles of the DM wind at any time of day.

 References: